How to utilize real-time features in C# programs?

 Windows itself is not a real-time system.
 In order to achieve real-time features, it is necessary to execute time-critical code in a real-time context (at kernel level).
 Due to the fact that in a .NET environment C# can not be executed in real-time, the behavior in time still depends on the Windows scheduler.
-Thus, it is possible to assign the time-critical C# threads the absolute highest thread priority.
+But it is possible to assign the time-critical C# threads the absolute highest thread priority.

 For communication between application and real-time context shared memory, data or messages pipes, events, or sockets are available.
-A number of examples projects are included to show how "hard" real-time can be embedded in C# applications.
+A number of example projects are included to show how "hard" real-time can be embedded in C# applications.